 You can lock in the interest rate for 10 years.
 Well, this can be a double-edged sword.

 Premium (purchase price) does not depend on age.
-Good for those who are in their 60s (for annuity rates are likely to be lower than 8%)
+Good for those who are in their 60s.
+For those in early 60s, the annuity rates, even for without return of purchase price variant, are likely to be lower than PMVVY interest rate.

 In my opinion, this is a decent option at present for those who want to keep things simple.